tobin-haefele/Russian-Olive-Modeling/ReadMe.md

 ---

-<p align="center"> The Missoula Olive Watch is a project focused on tracking the spread of Elaeagnus angustifolia (Russian Olive) in Missoula County, Montana.
+<p align="center"> The Missoula Olive Watch is a project focused on tracking the spread of the invasive species Elaeagnus angustifolia (Russian Olive) in Missoula County, Montana.
     <br>
 </p>